letingz/letingz.github.io/_research/p3TheFutureOfWorkInUS.md

 ---
-title: "The Future of Work in the US: An Empirical Study of the Effect of Access to IT '
+title: "The Future of Work in the US: An Empirical Study of the Effect of Access to IT"
 excerpt: "<br/><img src='/images/ITAccess.png'>"

 ---